demichie/elicipy/README.md

 ### STREAMLIT

-1. login with github account.
+1. Login with github account.
 1. Open the drop-down menu next to "New app".
 1. Select "Use existing repo".
 1. Select the github repository for the webapp.